mimirot/qmk_firmware/readme.md

 ## Official Website

 [qmk.fm](https://qmk.fm) is the official website of QMK, where you can find links to this page, the documentation, and the keyboards supported by QMK.

+## Personal Use
+This fork is used by takuten(takuten-izumi) with Corne Cherry V3 keyboard.

+Keymaps --> ./keyboard/crkbd/keymaps/mimirot/

+**A lot of appriciate for the great who afforded me these wonderful experience!!**